harilvfs/carch/.github/ROADMAP.md

    - Enhance user experience with better navigation and visuals.
    - Add more themes and customization options.
    - Integrate user feedback for continuous improvement.
+   - Explore GTK integration for a graphical interface.

 4. **Implement Additional Programming Languages 💻**
    - Add Rust implementations for performance-critical components.